On locally $n \times n$ grid graphs: Introduction

 The rest of the paper is organised as follows: In Section \ref{sec:prelims} we list elementary properties of locally $m \times n$ grid graphs.
 In Section \ref{sec:family} we introduce the infinite family of graphs mentioned above, and prove Theorem \ref{maintheorem:family}.
-We then restrict ourselves to the case where $m = n$, and in Section \ref{sec:basics} prove Theorem \ref{maintheorem:order-diameter} (\ref{>n-1}).
+We then restrict ourselves to the case where $m = n$, and in Section \ref{sec:basics} derive bounds on certain parameters of locally $n \times n$ grid graphs.
 We look at maximal cliques of locally $n \times n$ grid graphs in Section \ref{sec:cliques}.
-Finally, in Section \ref{sec:lowerbound} we restrict further to the case where all $\mu$-graphs have order at least $2(n-1)$, and prove Theorem \ref{maintheorem:order-diameter} (\ref{=2(n-1)}) and \ref{maintheorem:order-diameter} (\ref{>2(n-1)}).
+Finally, in Section \ref{sec:lowerbound} we restrict further to the case where all $\mu$-graphs have order at least $2(n-1)$, and prove Theorem \ref{maintheorem:order-diameter} (\ref{>2(n-1)}) and \ref{maintheorem:order-diameter} (\ref{=2(n-1)}).
 We apply some of these results to the case where $n = 5$ and prove Theorem \ref{maintheorem:5by5}.